-Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable.

-Level 3 Valuations derived from valuation techniques in which significant inputs are unobservable.
+- Level 1: Unadjusted quoted prices for identical instruments in active markets. - Level 2 Quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable. - Level 3 Valuations derived from valuation techniques in which significant inputs are unobservable.